arup-group/gelato/README.md

 <p>

-Gelato is a [MATSim](https://github.com/matsim-org/matsim-libs/tree/master#readme)-flavoured reference implementation of the transport Key Performance Indicators (KPI) framework described at [insert link to KPI framework blog post/other]().
+Gelato is a [MATSim](https://github.com/matsim-org/matsim-libs/tree/master#readme)-flavoured reference implementation of a Sustainability transport Key Performance Indicators (KPI) framework.
 Gelato exists to provide a runnable application with which to better understand and explore the framework, and as such, should be regarded as a by-product of the framework rather than a work in its own right.